poliastro/documents/README.md

 From previous situation different benefits arise to community and the project:

-* Users can rely on output computations and expect from those huge accuracy.
+- Users can rely on output computations and expect from those huge accuracy.

-* poliastro can increase code-coverage up to 100% and maintain this value for the long term, as a testing framework has been generated.
-For example, future Earth focused routines or restricted 3-body problem implementations could be easily shipped and tested.
+- poliastro can get code coverage closer to 100% and maintain this ratio in the long term.
+For example, future
+  Earth focused routines or restricted 3-body problem implementations could be easily shipped and tested.

-* Process followed in this program can be adapted to similar scientific packages, so more projects can benefit from its development.
+- Process followed in this framework can be adapted to similar scientific packages, so more projects can benefit from its development.